The connective tissue is probably damaged by an autoimmune reaction.

 The word eosinophilic refers to the initially high blood levels of a type of white blood cell called eosinophils White Blood Cells The main components of blood include Plasma Red blood cells White blood cells Platelets read more .
 The word fasciitis refers to inflammation of the fascia, which is the tough fibrous tissue that lies on top of and between the muscles.

 The cause of eosinophilic fasciitis is unknown.
 The disorder occurs mainly in middle-aged men but may occur in women and children.

-The usual initial symptoms are pain, swelling, and inflammation of the skin, particularly over the inside of the arms and the front of the legs.
+The usual initial symptoms of eosinophilic fasciitis are pain, swelling, and inflammation of the skin, particularly over the inside of the arms and the front of the legs.
 The skin of the face, chest, and abdomen may occasionally be affected.
-In contrast to systemic sclerosis (see Systemic Sclerosis), the fingers and toes are not affected and Raynaud phenomenon does not occur.
+Typically, the fingers and toes are not affected.

 Symptoms may first be noticed after strenuous physical activity.
 Symptoms usually progress gradually.
 After weeks, the inflamed skin begins to harden, eventually acquiring a texture similar to an orange peel.

 As the skin gradually hardens, the arms and legs become difficult to move.
-Eventually, the arms and legs may become stuck in unusual positions (contractures) if the disease is not treated early.
+Eventually, the arms and legs may become permanently frozen in unusual positions (contractures) if the disease is not treated early.
 Weight loss and fatigue are common.
 Muscle strength does not usually decrease, but muscle and joint pain may occur.
-Rarely, if the arms are involved, the person may develop carpal tunnel syndrome (see Carpal Tunnel Syndrome Carpal tunnel syndrome is a painful compression (pinching) of the median nerve as it passes through the carpal tunnel in the wrist.
+Rarely, if the arms are involved, the person may develop carpal tunnel syndrome Carpal Tunnel Syndrome Carpal tunnel syndrome is a painful compression (pinching) of the median nerve as it passes through the carpal tunnel in the wrist.
 The cause of most cases of carpal tunnel syndrome is unknown... read more .

-The long-term outcome varies, but eosinophilic fasciitis may resolve after treatment.
+The long-term outcome varies, but eosinophilic fasciitis may resolve after prompt treatment.

-Most people respond rapidly to high doses of corticosteroids (such as prednisone).
-Treatment should be started as early as possible to prevent scarring, tissue loss (atrophy), and contractures.
-Corticosteroids Corticosteroids: Uses and Side Effects do not cure tissue that is already atrophied and scarred tissue.
-Doses are gradually reduced, but corticosteroids may need to be continued at low levels for 2 to 5 years.
-Some people need corticosteroids for long periods and possibly other drugs (for example, hydroxychloroquine or the immunosuppressants methotrexate, azathioprine, rituximab, mycophenolate mofetil, or cyclosporine).
-People may also be given nonsteroidal anti-inflammatory drugs (NSAIDs—see see Nonopioid Analgesics : Nonsteroidal Anti-Inflammatory Drugs) and histamine-2 blockers.
+Most people respond rapidly to high doses of the corticosteroid prednisone.
+Treatment of eosinophilic fasciitis should be started as early as possible to prevent scarring, tissue loss (atrophy), and contractures.
+Corticosteroids Corticosteroids: Uses and Side Effects do not cure tissue that is already atrophied and scarred.
+Doses are gradually reduced, but corticosteroids may need to be continued at low levels for a few years.
+Immunosuppressive drugs (such as methotrexate or, alternatively, azathioprine or mycophenolate mofetil) may be used in combination with corticosteroids.

-Monitoring with blood tests is advised so that if a blood disorder develops, it can be diagnosed and treated as soon as possible.
+Doctors continue to monitor people by doing blood tests so that, if a blood disorder develops, it can be diagnosed and treated as soon as possible.